 With a temperate semi-arid climate Sedona is a year-round outdoor lovers paradise.
 There are hundreds of hiking and mountain biking trails in the surrounding red sandstone hills.
 The red rocks also attract those in pursuit of quietude, spiritual quests and a closer commune with nature.
 A swim in the creek at Slide Rock State Park is a great way to cool off on a hot summer afternoon and fall brings a glorious change of color along Oak Creek Canyon as the weather begins to turn a bit cooler.

-We have enjoyed this area various times, twice staying at the magnificent Enchantment Resort in the fall.
 Below are the highlights of the area that we experienced during our visits along with travel tips.

 Historically speaking Sedona has never been high on most people’s list as a culinary destination.
 It’s no surprise that 20 years ago Sedona would never have received the attention for great, or diverse cuisine that it does today.